 Civic engagement can be a powerful way to help with these crises.
 Human stress biomarkers are lower when we as humans feel like we’re working together, versus feeling that we’re on our own.

-Civic engagement tools can help us get through these crises with connection, community, inclusiveness, resilience, and problem-solving – all things that can help us navigate the coronavirus crisis.
-The Shift the Country 4-part strategy can help organizations build on existing approaches to mobilizing volunteers for voter engagement – and expand those activities to include our 15 tools to help people engage with everything.
+Civic engagement tools can help us get through these crises with connection, community, resilience, and problem-solving; 4 principles that can help us navigate these various crises.
+The Shift the Country 5-part strategy can help organizations build on existing approaches to mobilizing volunteers for voter engagement – and expand those activities to include our 15 tools to help people engage with everything.

 This 5-part strategy can help get disenchanted, inactive voters engaged; to pull in voters who may be overwhelmed; to solve urgent problems together; to tell voters’ stories; to advocate for the needs of the city, county, or state to candidates/incumbents running for office; or to bring attention to how government is serving or failing voters and how it could shift.
 The Shift the Country approach can help bring hope, inspiration, vision, teamwork, strength, and solidarity.

 || Shift the Country || I'm In!
 Sign Me Up || How Can I Support All This Shift? || 15 Tools To Help People Engage With Everything || 10 Structural Areas For Action Anywhere || Printable Shift the Country Framework || FB || Twitter || Videos & Broadcasts || YouTube || Workshops & Scheduled Livestreams ||

 MORE.
 GOFUNDME support helps us make more shift happen faster.
 This framework here has flexible ways to use the 15 tools and to mix + match them with the 10 structural areas.
 This page is an excerpt from the printable Shift the Country white paper.
 Help us share this stuff everywhere with everyone you know & totally raise an absolute ruckus.
 Thank you.
 Good luck.